rockdaboot/wget2/README.rst

 In many cases Mget downloads much faster than Wget due to HTTP zlib compression and parallel connections.
-It comsumes less sys and user CPU cycles due to larger buffers and buffer recycling.
+It consumes less sys and user CPU cycles due to larger buffers and buffer recycling.

 License